orxfun/orx-meta/README.md

 5. [Solution with Macros](https://github.com/orxfun/orx-meta/blob/main/docs/5_solution_with_macros.md)
 6. [Summary](https://github.com/orxfun/orx-meta/blob/main/docs/6_summary.md)

 The queue module defines a statically typed queue of heterogeneous elements.
-Further, it provides a macro to define these queue types which are bounded by a specific set of traits; i.e., common behavior of the elements.
+Further, it provides a macro to define these queue types which are bounded by a specific set of traits representing the common behavior of elements.

 These definitions are a bit confusing, it is better to see what we can achieve with some examples.